-One of Burnley's oldest pubs, which closed down last year, is set to re-open tomorrow.
+One of Burnley's oldest pubs set to re-open

 The historic Cross Keys in St James's Street served its last pint in April last year and its closure was blamed on modern drinking habits and its location on the edge of town.

 But it had many loyal customers who were saddened by the landmark pub's closure.